djangocon/2023.djangocon.eu/_pages/inclusion.md

 ## Dietary requirements

-You will be able to specify any dietary requirements when purchasing your ticket.
-We aim to accomodate all requirements.
+We aim to meet a wide range of dietary requirements.
+You will be able to specify any requirements when purchasing your ticket.

 We will publish a menu for each day (including allergy information) closer to the event.